1 of 14 photos

 Overview

+Open mid-May through mid-October.
+Campsite List calendar starts at the next available reservation dates.
 Dillon Creek Campground sits along its namesake creek in the lush forests of northern California.
 Visitors enjoy a variety of water sports on the nearby Klamath River.

 Recreation

 The Klamath and Salmon Rivers offer excellent fishing, swimming and whitewater rafting opportunities.
 Fishing for salmon and steelhead during the fall and early winter months is considered the finest in California.
-Hunting is also a popular pastime, with game including blacktail deer, black bear, blue grouse and quail.
+Hunting is also a popular pastime, with game including blacktail deer, black bear, grouse and quail.

 Facilities